Skip to content

 • Delete: Remove virtual machines and cleanup resources

-• Power: Control VM power state (On/Off/Reboot)
+• Power: Control VM power state (On/Off/Reboot/Shutdown-Graceful)

 • Describe: Query VM state and properties

-• GetCapabilities: Report provider-specific capabilities
+• GetCapabilities: Report provider-specific capabilities (the source of truth for the matrix below)

 Provider Status